Efficient Scaling of LLM Training with Flexible Context Parallelism: Overall Workflow and Implementation

-(2) \textbf{Decoupling Scheduling and Training.} The workflow for each training batch involves two phases: (1) the scheduling phase, which determines the optimal parallel strategy and sequence assignment, and (2) the execution phase, which performs the actual forward/backward propagation using the assigned strategy.
-In DHP's implementation, these two phases are executed asynchronously, with the scheduling logic designed to run on the CPU while the NPU continues with model computations.
-Specifically, while the NPU processes the current batch, the CPU concurrently analyzes the token lengths of the next batch, predicts costs via the Profiler, solves for the optimal plan, and prepares the necessary communication groups.
-This producer-consumer pattern effectively hides scheduling latency.
+1. \textbf{Decoupling Scheduling and Training.} In FCP, the workflow of each training batch consists of two phases: (1) the scheduling phase, which determines the optimal parallel strategy; and (2) the execution phase, which uses the allocated strategy to perform the real computation.
+To hide scheduling latency, while the device is computing the current batch, the CPU simultaneously solves the optimal plan for the next batch and prepares the necessary communication groups.

-(3) \textbf{Profiler Integration and Cost Modeling.} The Profiler class is central to DHP's adaptability.
-Before the whole training process, the core profile function first constructs data of different lengths for forward/backward passes and collects execution times for various sequence lengths under different SP degree.
-The Profiler will establish the functional relationship between runtime and factors (sequence length and SP degree), storing the corresponding parameters within the Profiler class.
-When the profiler is queried, it predicts the cost based on the params stored.
-This facilitates fast, low-overhead cost estimation for the scheduler subsequently, which enables the dynamic programming solver to quickly evaluate the time cost of different sequence groupings.
+2. \textbf{Profiler Integration and Cost Modeling.} Before the entire training process begins, the Profiler collects execution times for different sequence lengths and CP degrees, then establishes a functional relationship between runtime and factors (sequence length and CP degree), storing the corresponding parameters in the Profiler class.
+During the training, Profiler predicts the cost based on the stored parameters, providing the solver with a fast response.

-(4) \textbf{Integration with Megatron Parallel Utilities.} DHP leverages and extends Megatron's parallel state manager (MPU).
-We added interfaces in the Scheduler class to dynamically update context parallel communication groups and reallocate the required data for each group, ensuring each NPU rank receives the correct data shard according to the latest dynamic plan.
-This implementation also ensures that all other forms of parallelism (e.g., TP, PP) continue to operate as defined in the original static grid, while DHP dynamically orchestrates CP and DP communication groups on top of it.
-This approach allows DHP to run seamlessly on top of existing Megatron training scripts.
+3. \textbf{Integration with Megatron Parallel Utilities.} FCP leverages Megatron's Parallel State Manager (MPU).
+To execute the latest dynamic parallel plan, The Scheduler class dynamically updates the CP parallel communication group within the MPU during each batch execution.
+Only the CP communication group is modified; all other forms of parallelism continue to run according to the original grid.
+This allows FCP to integrate seamlessly with existing Megatron frameworks.